dogahascelik/beauty-products-analysis/README.md

-# beauty-products-analysis
-Exploratory data analysis on a beauty product dataset using Python.
 # 🛍️ Beauty Products Data Analysis

 This project explores a dataset of beauty products using Python and Pandas.
 The goal is to extract insights related to product pricing, customer ratings, and brand distribution in an e-commerce setting.